Earthsea (universe): History

-Magic in Earthsea
+Magic

 Magic is a central part of life in most of Earthsea, with the exception of the Kargish lands, where it is banned.
 There are weather workers on ships, fixers who repair boats and buildings, entertainers, and court sorcerers.
 Magic is an inborn talent which can be developed with training.
 The most gifted are sent to the school on Roke, where, if their skill and their discipline prove sufficient, they can become staff-carrying wizards.

 A strong theme of the stories is the connection between power and responsibility.
 There is often a Taoist message: "good" wizardry tries to be in harmony with the universe, while "bad" wizardry, such as necromancy, can lead to an upsetting of the "balance" and threaten catastrophe.
 While the dragons are more powerful, they act instinctively to preserve the balance.
 Only humans pose a threat to it.
 In The Farthest Shore, Cob seeks immortality regardless of the consequences and opens a breach between life and death, which endangers the living.

 Magic on Earthsea is primarily verbal.
 Everything has a true name in the Old Speech, the language of the dragons, and the language which Segoy used to create the world.
 One who knows the true name of an object has power over it.
 Each person also has a true name which is revealed only to those who are trusted implicitly.
 A "use-name", which has no magical property, suffices for everyday purposes.
 For example, the wizard whose true name is Ged is known by the use-name Sparrowhawk.

 One vital aspect of magic is that it is impossible for people to lie in the old language, so that magic works by forcing the universe to conform to the words spoken by the magician.
 For example, to say "I am an eagle" in the old language means that the speaker becomes an eagle, so that the statement is no longer false.
 Only the magically gifted are able to do this.